- Carboxytherapy is a treatment for cellulite, stretch marks, and dark under-eye circles.

 - fine lines and wrinkles

 It also aids with collagen repair and the destruction of fatty deposits.

 Additionally, it can help reduce under-eye circles by increasing blood flow to the eyelid.
 Some physicians have also used the therapy to treat erectile dysfunction, acute arthritis, Raynaud’s syndrome, and alopecia caused by poor blood circulation.

-For fat and cellulite reduction, the procedure is often preferred over more invasive and high-risk methods, such as liposuction.
+For fat and cellulite reduction, the procedure is often preferred over more invasive and high-risk methods, like liposuction.

 The specifics of the procedure will vary based on the part of the body being treated.
-The mechanics of the procedure, however, are mostly the same.
+But the mechanics of the procedure are mostly the same.

 The procedure is almost entirely painless.
 Some physicians rub numbing cream on the injection site before inserting the needle.
 Despite the lack of pain, some people report feeling a strange sensation briefly afterward.